kaezrr/starpsx/README.md

 ## Installation

-You can download the [latest release](https://github.com/kaezrr/starpsx/releases/tag/v0.1.1) from github, or alternatively StarPSX is also on the AUR:
+You can download the [latest release](https://github.com/kaezrr/starpsx/releases/latest) from Github.
+StarPSX is also available on the AUR, for Arch-based distros:

 ```sh
 paru -S starpsx-bin